 5. The Grid

 Design challenge: Alert systems for middle management and analytics systems to the operational staff will be beneficial here.
-This multifaceted view of overview to detail is consistent with other work we have done in the mobility, government and finance sector.
+This multifaceted view of overview to detail is consistent with other work we have done in the mobility, governmental and finance sector.

 6. Energy Brokerage